awslabs/aws-cloudformation-controller-for-flux/README.md

 For information about developing the CloudFormation controller locally, see [Developing the AWS CloudFormation Template Sync Controller for Flux](./docs/developing.md).

+For information about the design of the CloudFormation controller, see [AWS CloudFormation Template Sync Controller for Flux Design](./docs/design.md).

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information on reporting security issues.